LASP-UCL/Student-project-quickstart/README.md

 - Being able to write and run Python code
 - Know how to compartmentalise running code, for example using [virtual environments](https://docs.python.org/3/library/venv.html) and [conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

-If you do not meet this criteria, please consider taking the time to it could be a very hard challenge to complete your project.
+If you do not meet this criteria, please consider taking the time to engage in the study of the above.
+The average learning time is around a full two weeks of study.
+In our experience, starting your project without the elements above could make it a very hard challenge to complete your project.

 ### 1. Literature management